Har Har Mahadev

 Har Har Mahadev is a 2022 Indian Marathi-language epic historical action drama film written and directed by Abhijeet Deshpande and produced by Zee Studios along with Sunil Phadtare under the banner of Shree Ganesh Marketing And Films.
 It stars Subodh Bhave as Shivaji I and Sharad Kelkar as Baji Prabhu Deshpande with Amruta Khanvilkar, Nishigandha Wad, Sayali Sanjeev, Hardeek Joshi, Milind Shinde, Kishore Kadam, Nitish Chavan and Ashok Shinde playing supporting roles.
 The film is about the Battle of Pavan Khind where Baji Prabhu Deshpande, a general of Shivaji I who, along with his army of 300 soldiers, fought against 12,000 Bijapuri soldiers.

 The film was released theatrically on 25 October 2022 and digitally in Hindi on 8 December 2022 on ZEE5.
 The film collected a gross of ₹25 crore, it became the third-highest-grossing Marathi film of 2022.
+The film won three Maharashtra State Film Awards, including Best Film III and Best Director III, and received two Zee Chitra Gaurav Puraskar, and earned two nominations at the 7th Filmfare Awards Marathi.

 Synopsis

 The film is about the Battle of Pavan Khind where 300 soldiers, led by Baji Prabhu Deshpande, the commander of Shivaji fought against 12,000 Bijapuri soldiers.